 11 – Find A Way To Enjoy Exercise.
 Or at least find a way to hate it less.
 Not everyone is a runner or a swimmer, so don’t force yourself to do something you really don’t enjoy, as you won’t stick to it (but do give something a chance for a couple of weeks as I hated running for the first 2 weeks).
 Try different workouts to see what you enjoy – maybe yoga, dance or crossfit is more for you.
 Take a look at my tips on How To Enjoy Exercise.

 12 – Track What You Eat.
-This isn’t something that works for everyone, but I found that tracking what I was eating through either the Weight Watchers app or My Fitness Pal kept me on track.
+This isn’t something that works for everyone, but I found that tracking what I was eating through either the Weight Watchers app or My Fitness Pal helped me with portion sizes.
 It isn’t even about restricting calories, I used it to make sure that I was eating enough vegetables, drinking enough water or to see how many calories I was burning each day.
+I can struggle to eat enough protein sometimes, so this is a good way to track it.

 13 – Follow Healthy Eating Pages.
 I know there is a lot of unhealthy information out there and people that are promoting restrictive lifestyles, but there is also a lot of great bloggers and Instagram pages out there.
-Just take a look at #healthyeating on Instagram and see for yourself.
+I will be sharing some of my favourite IG pages on my IG stories throughout January.

 14 – Start Your Day With A Healthy Breakfast.
 Not everyone feels like eating first thing in the morning, so it doesn’t have to be anything huge, but having something small will stop you from being starving come 11am and then eating everything in sight.
 Take a look at my Quick and Easy Breakfast Recipes.

-15 – Cook Everything From Scratch.
-Not only will this save you money, but it will save you some calories too and you have total control over what is going in to your meals.
+15 – Cook More From Scratch.
+Not only will this save you money, but you have total control over what is going in to your meals, so they can be healthier.
 Thing like pasta sauces and curry pastes are so quick and easy to make yourself, but the store bought ones have lots of added salt and sugar.

 16 – Don’t Beat Yourself Up.
 You will skip workouts, you will still eat junk food, you will have a lazy day/week and you will want to give up – don’t beat yourself up about this.
 The journey to being a healthier and happier person is a marathon, not a sprint and there is no such thing as perfection.
 One burger won’t undo anything, the same way that one salad won’t instantly make you healthy.